Iran says seeks better cooperation with Saudi Arabia

 The six members of the Gulf Cooperation Council (GCC) are wary of Iranian influence in the Middle East, fearing the Shi‘ite Muslim-led country is seeking regional dominance and stirring sectarian tensions.

-They worry Iran’s nuclear program is aimed at producing a nuclear weapon, a charge Tehran has constantly denied.
+They worry Iran’s nuclear programme is aimed at producing a nuclear weapon, a charge Tehran has constantly denied.

 UAE Foreign Minister Sheikh Abdullah bin Zayed called for a partnership with Iran last week when he became the first Gulf Arab official to visit Tehran since the agreement was signed.